atishay/vscode-allautocomplete/README.md

 * `AllAutocomplete.maxLines`: Maximum number of lines to read from a file.
 * `AllAutocomplete.maxItemsInSingleList`: Maximum number of items sent to autocomplete in a single API call (Autocomplete might not complete more items than this in a call).
 * `AllAutocomplete.whitespace`: Regex to use for splitting whitespace.
-* `AllAutocomplete.cycleOpenDocumentsOnLaunch`: Cycles through open documents on launch to enable autocomplete to include those documents on restore.
 * `AllAutocomplete.showCurrentDocument`: Show results from the current document in the autocomplete results.
 * `AllAutocomplete.ignoredWords`: Words to ignore(separated by AllAutocomplete.whitespace) from autocomplete.
 * `AllAutocomplete.updateOnlyOnSave`: Do not update the autocomplete list unless the document is saved.